 Student Q&A video 🔗 This student produced a Q&A style video for their college, exploring the application process and what it’s like to study Geography.

-A useful introduction to the concept of ‘Orientalism’ which underlies much of the content in first year modules ‘Human Geography’ and ‘Geographical Controversies’.
+'Orientalism' by Edward Saïd - A useful introduction to the concept of ‘Orientalism’ which underlies much of the content in first-year modules ‘Human Geography’ and ‘Geographical Controversies’.

 Oxford Podcasts 🔗 🌟 Each faculty at the University produces departments covering current research.
 The podcasts here are at least 5 years old and the science may be outdated compared to the most recent data, but they would provide useful subject material to address in your personal statement, especially if you went away to find the newest data and explore its significance.